 Visiting Universal Studios Hollywood when you or someone you love has a disability does not have to be a daunting task.
 If you are not sure which rides or attractions will work for your family or how to maximize your time in the park, you have come to the right frogs!
 We will break down some Universal Studios Hollywood with disabilities basics to answer your questions and tell you where to go if you need more assistance.
 The team members in the park will also be hoppy to assist you with your needs.

 There are many kinds of disabilities.
-Whether your needs are related to physical limitations and mobility issues, or to cognitive issues, Universal should be able to help you have a satisfying and safe visit.
+Whether your needs are related to physical limitations, mobility issues or cognitive issues, Universal should be able to help you have a satisfying and safe visit.
 When you get to the park, you can pick up a "Rider’s Guide: Rider Safety and Guests with Disabilities" booklet.
 The guide has details about accommodations, as well as specific ride information as it relates to various conditions.
 You can also access that information in advance online.
-Here’s an overview of how Universal Studios Hollywood can accommodate the more common disabilities and medical conditions.
+Here’s an overview of how Universal Studios Hollywood can accommodate the most common disabilities and medical conditions.

 How to Manage Universal Studios Hollywood with Disabilities

 Whether you bring your own wheelchair or rent one at the park, here are some guidelines for using a wheelchair at Universal Studios Hollywood.
 Even if you do not require a chair in your daily life, you might find it hopful to rent one in the park.
 This is a good idea if you are unable to walk long distances or stand for long periods of time.
 If you have trouble with balance or fatigue easily due to medical problems, neurological issues or injuries, renting a chair can keep you safer in the crowded theme park.
 Here's some hopful information about using or renting a wheelchair or ECV at Universal Studios.
 Plus, here's what you need to know about accessing the park's shows and attractions.

 Wheelchair accessibility in the park includes the following: